 We include an example of how to use this plugin.
 The file

-example/dummy_training.py implements an example of how to perform minimization of a (dummy) function including a mixture of continuous and discrete parameters.
+example/my_app.py implements an example of minimizing a (dummy) function using a mixture of continuous and discrete parameters.

 You can discover the Nevergrad sweeper parameters with:

 @hydra.main() returns a float which we want to minimize, the minimum is 0 and reached for:

 To run hyperparameter search and look for the best parameters for this function, clone the code and run the following command in the

 You can also override the search space parametrization: